This integration requires a QuickBooks Online Plus or Advanced subscription

-- If you want to use product type reporting, tick the checkbox, then match each product type with a corresponding product or service in QuickBooks Online.
+- If you want to use product category reporting, tick the checkbox, then match each product category with a corresponding product or service in QuickBooks Online.

 - You can choose to send expense information to QuickBooks Online.
 Leave these blank if you don't want to record COGS information in QuickBooks Online.
 You'll need to select both a Cost of Goods Sold and Inventory asset account - remember, if you're not sure which to pick, check with your accountant.
 Your purchase orders will be sent to the account you select for Inventory assets.

 - If you are using store credit, select a store credit expense and liability account from the drop-down options in the Liabilities section.

 - If you are using gift cards, select a gift card revenue and liability account from the drop-down options in the Liabilities section.

 For each payment type, pick the matching payment type in QuickBooks Online.

 For each tax type, pick the matching tax type in QuickBooks Online.
 Grouped taxes in Retail POS must be mapped to a grouped tax in QuickBooks Online.

 Click Save to turn on the integration.